Skip to main content

 }

-A remote prover receives the circuit inputs, which include private data such as the UTXO amount and recipient.
-Only use a remote prover if you trust the operator of the proving service.
+A remote prover receives the circuit inputs, which include private data such as the note amount and recipient.
+Only use a remote prover if you fully trust the operator of the proving service.

 Proof generation time varies by device and prover implementation:

 The Umbra circuits are written in Circom.
-The self-claimable UTXO circuit proves:
+The self-burnable Stealth Pool Note circuit proves:

-• The recipient address matches the one embedded in the commitment
+• The destination address matches the one embedded in the commitment.

-All three facts are proven simultaneously in a single Groth16 proof, which is then verified on-chain in a single transaction.
+All four facts are proven simultaneously in a single Groth16 proof, which is then verified on-chain in a single transaction.